SolidDigital/deferred-state-machine/README.md

 if in the incorrect state.
 The methods are resolved with the return value of the original method, and they are called with the arguments supplied.

-This project uses AMD and depends on underscore / lodash and jQuery.
+This project uses AMD and depends on jQuery.

 The state machines can work with any types of objects including View instances.